coyotespike/coyotespike.github.io/_posts/2016-04-18-BlockchainandDIYbio.md

 ---
 layout: post
-title: "Open science: research, equipment, education, data sharing, publication, funding"
+title: "A quick round-up of possibilities for open science: research, equipment, education, data sharing, publication, funding."
 date: 2016-04-18 15:50
 # Should be longer than 150 words, so it will appear as post summary
 description: "How to become a 'real scientist' as an indie researcher, and how to practice open science 'from farm to market'"